New to Road Scholar? Sign up

 Breakfast: Hotel buffet.

-Morning: With a talented local performer-entertainer, we’ll enjoy a holiday musical performance and learn a bit of history behind some of the season's most iconic songs.
-If you are so inclined, you may want to join in and sing along with some familiar tunes.
+Morning: In the hotel meeting room, we’ll have a final presentation by a professor of History on a group of early Savannah settlers, the Moravians.
+We’ll learn about their Christmas customs, some you may have heard of but never realized their origins.
 This concludes our program.
 If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!